inschools-ng/MitsLinReg2/README.md

 # MitsLinReg2
-List of data files Data characterized by observations of patient's satisfaction against predictors.
+List of notebooks and datasets for UIC Data Science 1 (Prof Hadis) homework.
+The data files and notebooks are classified as used.